ikr4-m/Discord-Template/README.md

 # ON REWRITE, WE'LL BE BACK SOON!

+# Give me a coffee, please?
+This template isn't an AI handmake, but this template with love made from the humans brain.
+The human also need food to make a bunch of codes.
+So, if you like this project, [you can give me a cup of coffee in my PayPal here](https://www.paypal.me/sirienz).

-# Lisensi
+# License
-Template ini menggunakan lisensi GNU Affero General Public License v3.0.
-Apabila ada pelanggaran di dalamnya kami dapat menindak dengan tegas para pelanggar tersebut.
-Kode ini tertanda oleh `Ikramullah Latif <45F6D4DF8F571384>`.
+This project using GNU Affero General Public License v3.0.
+If a violation is found in it, we'll crack down according to local legal regulations.
+This project was signed by `Ikramullah Latif <45F6D4DF8F571384>`.